 Tracy Thornton, whose son is on the athletics team at Greswell Primary School, comments: “The effort and commitment the team put in at the qualifiers was just fantastic, so it’s great to see them gain a place for indoor athletics at this year’s games.

-“We have qualified for the games on four occasions including with girls football in 2011 and swimming, tag rugby and netball in 2015, but never with indoor athletics so the team is extremely excited.
+“We have qualified for the games on four occasions including with girls football and swimming, tag rugby and netball, but never with indoor athletics so the team is extremely excited.
 The Greater Manchester Winter School Games was established five years ago, and has since become a key calendar date for many primary schools in the region.
 The event is made up of a 12 event competition with sports including speed bounce, javelin, long jump, and relay racing.

 Chloe Dunn, sales and marketing director at Taylor Wimpey Manchester, explains: “The event is a national strategy to ensure the National Governing Bodies of all sports have a clear progression pathway for school sport, so an initiative we were keen to support.
 It’s great to see the region’s schools offering their pupils a platform to practice the sports they’re so passionate about from a young age.
 We would like to wish the students of Greswell Primary School luck for this year’s event – no doubt they’ll do incredibly well.”